ysfchn/dymo-bluetooth/README.md

 ## Usage

 There is a CLI provided with the module to print images to the first found printer nearby.
+If looking for a test image, you can try [this.](https://github.com/ysfchn/dymo-bluetooth/blob/main/assets/example_image.png)_

 ```
 python -m dymo_bluetooth --help